Home » Recipes » By Course » Dessert » Easy Apple Pie Recipe with Premade Crust

 2. Wash and peel all of the Rockit™ apples.
 Then, remove the cores.
 Slice all of the apples into thin rings, about ⅛” inch thick.

-3. Layer in one of the pre-made pie crusts into your pie dish.
-You'll need to confirm with your instructions whether or not to grease the pan.
+3. Layer in one of the pre-made pie crusts into your pie pan to make the bottom crust.
+You’ll need to confirm with your instructions whether or not to grease the pan.

 5. Roll out the other pie crust on a cutting board.
 Then, using a pizza cutter, cut ¾” strips.

-6. Create a lattice design by arranging half of the strips vertically and the other half horizontally across the pie.
+6. Create a lattice design for the top crust by arranging half of the strips vertically and the other half horizontally across the pie.

-7. Next, heat a sauce pot to medium-heat.
+7. Next, heat a sauce pot to medium heat.
 Melt butter in the pot.
 Then, whisk in flour.
 Allow it to come to a paste.
 It should be fragrant.
-Add in brown sugar, apple pie spice, vanilla extract, white sugar, brown sugar, and water.
+Add in brown sugar, apple pie spice, white sugar, brown sugar, and water/milk.
 Whisk again until smooth.

-8. Pour the wet mixture over the entire pie.
-Use a rubber brush to spread it evenly on top.
+8. Pour the wet mixture over the top of the pie crust.
+Use a rubber brush to spread it evenly on top (this is instead of an egg wash).

 Expert Pie Making Tips